jonathanhestroffer/3D_CNN_ShapeClassification/README.md

 <img src="shapes.png" width=100% height=100%>

 The goal of the proposed model is to classify 3D image data according to the primitive shapes they represent.
 Three basic shapes are considered for classification and they include the *cube*, *cylinder* and *regular tetrahedron*.
-These shapes were generated with Blender in the form of triangle surface mesh (.stl) and can be seen in the figure above.
+These shapes were generated with [Blender](https://www.blender.org/) in the form of triangle surface mesh (.stl) and can be seen in the figure above.

 For each of the three shapes, and for a pre-determined number of samples desired for each shape, the process of generating a sample image is as follows:

 1. Place the Blender generated primitive shape at the center of a bounding box.
 2. Sequentially apply a random 3D rotation, scale, and displacement to the shape.
 (Augmentation)
 3. Define a voxel-grid encompassing both the permutated shape and bounding box.
+(30x30x30 grid for this example)
 4. Segment the voxels according to their location with respect to the permutated shape.
 Voxels whose centroids are located within the permutated shape are given a label of "1", if not a label of "0" is assigned.

 <img src="data_generation_workflow.png" width=100% height=100%>

-As can be seen from the figure above illustrating the data generation workflow, Step 2 represents a series of data augmentation procedures; without it, there would only be 1 possible sample per image.
+As can be seen from the figure above illustrating the data generation workflow, Step 2 represents a series of data augmentation procedures; without it, there would only be one possible sample per image.
 For this example, 1000 samples of data are generated for each shape.

 ```python
 import numpy as np